Doubt and Confusion: The New "Canonizations"

 If Catholic homeschool children, age 13 and under, recognize the outrage of the pan-religious meeting at Assisi, why did not Pope Benedict XVI, who placed Papa Wojtyla on the fast-track to beatification?
 Why does not Pope Francis, who on July 5 [NB: 2013] approved John Paul II’s “canonization”?
 Under today’s streamlined procedure, these crucial questions are ignored as irrelevant.

 Once again regarding the integrity of the process, we encounter doubt, doubt and more doubt.

 Defect in Procedure

-To conclude: Fast-track beatifications where the will to beatify supersedes the worthiness of the proposed candidate is a dangerous and questionable development.
+To conclude: Fast-track beatifications, where the will to beatify supersedes the worthiness of the proposed candidate, are a dangerous and questionable development.
 This is what we see with the determined push to rapidly canonize John XXIII and John Paul II.
 Under the new system that eliminates the Devil’s Advocate, legitimate challenges to the sanctity, orthodoxy, and miraculous intervention of the candidate are left unaddressed.
 As Vatican postulator Msgr.
 Luigi Porsi warned, “There is no longer any room for an adversarial function.”

 Everything in the Catholic Faith conforms to reason.
 It seems unreasonable, then, to assume that a drastic loosening in the procedure for canonization would yield the same secure results as the “thorough and scrupulous” method that had been in place for centuries.

-Thus I believe modern beatifications and canonizations are at best doubtful due to defect in procedure, and due to a new criteria for holiness engendered by the new “ecumenical Catholicism” from Vatican II.
+Thus, I believe modern beatifications and canonizations are at best doubtful due to defect in procedure, and due to a new criteria for holiness engendered by the new “ecumenical Catholicism” of Vatican II.

 William Thomas Walsh, The Saints in Action (New York: Hanover, 1961), p.
 14 (emphasis added).
 Though Walsh died in 1949, The Saints in Action was not published until 1961.